OpenVoiceOS/community-docs/docs/ht_stt_config.md

 `"ovos-tts-plugin-piper"` - Specify specific plugin settings here.
 Multiple entries are allowed.
 If an empty dict is provided, `{}`, the plugin will use its default values.

-Refer to the TTS github repository for specifications on each plugin
+Refer to the STT plugin github repository for specifications on each plugin